What are riot control agents?

 - CS is also used in military settings to test the speed and ability of military personnel to use their gas masks.

-How you could be exposed to riot control agents
+How are people exposed to riot control agents?

 - Because they are liquids or solids (for example, powder), riot control agents such as CN and CS could be released in the air as fine droplets or particles.

 - If agents are released into the air, people could be exposed to them through skin contact, eye contact, or breathing.

 - The extent of poisoning caused by riot control agents depends on the amount of riot control agent to which a person was exposed, the location of exposure (indoors versus outdoors), how the person was exposed, and the length of time of the exposure.

 - Riot control agents work by causing irritation to the area of contact (for example, eyes, skin, nose) within seconds of exposure.